Quantum state spectrum and field theory of D$0$-brane: Incorporating the internal spinor frame to the Lagrangian and hidden SU(8) symmetry of quantum D -brane

-The aim of this Appendix is to understand better the issue of degrees of freedom in the $SO(9)$ spinor frame variables and in its $SO(16)$ generalization.
-This generalization we need in order to introduce the complex structure, used essentially in our quantization procedure.
+\theequation{C.\arabic{equation}} The aim of this Appendix is to understand better the issue of degrees of freedom in the $\text{SO}(9)$ spinor frame variables and in its $\text{SO}(16)$ generalization.
+We need this generalization in order to introduce the complex structure, used essentially in our quantization procedure.
 To this end, we would like to consider the possibility to introduce these variables at the level of Lagrangian mechanics.

-Although the main conclusion on the fate of degrees of freedom will be the same for both cases of using of $SO(9)$ and of $SO(16)$ harmonics, we will work with second case as it also makes manifest the hidden $SU(8)$ symmetry of our problem.
-Actually, as we shall discuss in the companion paper \cite{in-preparation}, this hidden SU(8) symmetry is also present in standard linearized type IIA supergravity so that our conclusion on its presence in massive counterparts of type IIA supergravity suggests that it can be lifted to type IIA string theory.
-Similarly, it can be proved that this hidden symmetry is also present in linearized 11D supergravity and presummably can be lifted to M-theory.
+Although the main conclusion on the fate of degrees of freedom will be the same for both cases of using of $\text{SO}(9)$ and of $\text{SO}(16)$ harmonics, we will work with the second case as it also makes manifest the hidden $\text{SU}(8)$ symmetry of our problem.
+Actually, as we shall discuss in the companion paper \cite{in-preparation}, this hidden $\text{SU}(8)$ symmetry is also present in standard linearized type IIA supergravity so that our conclusion on its presence in massive counterparts of type IIA supergravity suggests that it can be lifted to type IIA string theory.
+Similarly, it can be proved that this hidden symmetry is also present in linearized 11D supergravity and presumably can be lifted to M-theory.

 Let us firstly introduce the variables $(w_q^A, \bar{w}_{qA})$ which obey only the constraints \eqref{wbw=I},